yezune/FEP/README-EN.md

 #### Wave particle duality and the de Broglie hypothesis

-Without loss of generality, one can express the wave function in terms of its Fourier transform, giving the following Fourier transform pair, where k denotes wave number:
+Without loss of generality, one can express the wave function in terms of its Fourier transform, giving the following Fourier transform pair, where $k$ denotes wave number:

 $$
 \begin{equation}\tag{5.7}